By Tim Byrnes

 A’s starter Jeffrey Springs gave the lead up when he walked Fernando Tatis Jr, and Manny Machado homered to tie the game 2-2.

-Zack Gelof doubled to open the 4th inning, and scored on a Henry Bolte RBI-single, but that would be it for the scoring for the green-and-gold.
+Zack Gelof doubled to open the fourth inning, and scored on a Henry Bolte RBI-single, but that would be it for the scoring for the green-and-gold.

-San Diego tied it up on a Nick Castellanos solo-hr in the 5th, and took the lead when former Athletics CF Ramon Laureano had his own bases-empty bomb for a 4-3 lead.
+San Diego tied it up on a Nick Castellanos solo home run in the fifth and took the lead when former Athletics center fielder Ramon Laureano had his own bases-empty bomb for a 4-3 lead.

-Springs (3-5, 4.11) was pulled for reliever Jack Perkins, who completely melted down in the 8th-inning.
+Springs (3-5, 4.11) was pulled for reliever Jack Perkins, who completely melted down in the eighth inning.
 Perkins allowed four singles in just 7-pitches and three eventually scored to complete a 7-3 blowout loss.

 (Padres: 2-0)